How Long Can You Live with Severe Congestive Heart Failure?

 Conditions including high blood pressure, diabetes, alcoholism, a previous heart attack, heart valve disease, and coronary artery disease can all contribute to congestive heart failure.

-How to Live Longer with Congestive Heart Failure
+How to Live Longer with Severe Congestive Heart Failure

 When a patient has been diagnosed with an early stage of congestive heart failure, there are three main things they can do to slow the progression of the disease.
 First, they must begin an exercise program under the direction of their physician.
 They must also take steps to manage other chronic illnesses including high blood pressure and diabetes through diet, medication, and exercise.
 Finally, their doctor will likely prescribe medication to control their symptoms.